King From Madaba: Jordan Has Always Proven Its Ability To Move Forward With Persistence Of Jordanians

-Madaba, April 22 (Petra) -- His Majesty King Abdullah II on Monday said Jordan has always proven its ability to succeed and move forward with the persistence of Jordanians.
+His Majesty King Abdullah on Monday said Jordan has always proven its ability to succeed and move forward with the persistence of Jordanians.

-According to a royal court statement, during a meeting with figures and representatives from Madaba, attended by Her Majesty Queen Rania Al Abdullah, His Majesty said Madaba is a symbol of coexistence and generosity, reflecting an exemplary model of diversity in Jordan.
+During a meeting with figures and representatives from Madaba, attended by Her Majesty Queen Rania, His Majesty said Madaba is a symbol of coexistence and generosity, reflecting an exemplary model of diversity in Jordan, according to a Royal Court statement.

 The historical and religious heritage of Madaba is a motivator to seek new achievements, especially in advancing the tourism sector, the King said at the meeting, held at Mount Nebo as part of outreach visits to the governorates on the occasion of the Silver Jubilee, stressing the importance of benefiting from opportunities in the governorate.

-His Majesty commended development efforts in Madaba across all sectors, especially agriculture, noting the educational institutions that Madaba boasts, which are a source of pride for all Jordanians.
+His Majesty commended development efforts in Madaba across all sectors, especially agriculture, noting the educational institutions that Madaba boasts, which are a source of pride for all Jordanians, the statement said.

 Speaking at the meeting, Madaba Governor Nayef Hidayat highlighted the development and achievements witnessed by the governorate, under the King's leadership, which also reflected on all Jordanians.